swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/commands.md

 - **`Clear Diagnostics Collection`** - Clear all collected diagnostics in the current workspace to start fresh.
 - **`Restart LSP Server`** - Restart the Swift Language Server Protocol (LSP) server for the current workspace.
 - **`Re-Index Project`** - Force a re-index of the project to refresh code completion and symbol navigation support.

+> 💡 Tip: Commands can be accessed from the VS Code command palette which is common to all VS Code extensions.
+See the [VS Code documentation about the command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) for a more in-depth overview.